 attachInterrupt(interrupt, ISR, mode);

-Where interrupt is the number of the interrupt we are defining, ISR is the associated callback function, and mode is one of the available options (Falling, Rising, Change, and Low).
+Where interrupt is the number of the interrupt we are defining, ISR is the associated callback function, and mode is one of the available options (FALLING

-However, it is cleaner to use the function digitalPinToInterrupt(), which converts a Pin to the equivalent interrupt.
-This way, the change of board model is favored without having to modify the code.
+However, it is cleaner to use the digitalPinToInterrupt() function, which converts a Pin to the equivalent interrupt.
+This way, it facilitates changing board models without modifying the code.

 attachInterrupt(digitalPinToInterrupt(pin), ISR, mode);

-• NoInterrupts(), disables the execution of interrupts until further notice.
-Equivalent to cli()
+, disables the execution of interrupts until further notice (equivalent to cli())Interrupts()

-We connect digital pin 10 to digital pin 2, associated with interrupt 0, using a cable.
+We connect digital pin 10 to digital pin 2, associated with interrupt 0.

-To visualize the operation of the interrupt, on each active edge of the simulated pulse, we turn the integrated LED on the board on/off, so the LED blinks at intervals of 600ms (300ms ON and 300ms OFF)
+To visualize the operation of the interrupt, on each active edge of the simulated pulse, we turn the onboard LED on/off, so the LED blinks at intervals of 600ms (300ms ON and 300ms OFF).

-At this point, seeing an LED blink may not seem very spectacular, but it is not as simple as it seems.
-We are not turning on the LED with a digital output, but it is the interrupt that triggers and turns off the LED (the digital pin only emulates an external signal).
+At this point, seeing an LED blink may not seem very spectacular, but it’s not as simple as it seems.
+We are not turning the LED on with a digital output; rather, it is the interrupt that triggers that turns the LED on and off (the digital pin merely emulates an external signal).

 const int emuPin = 10;